DimaSmaha/dishCalorieCounter/plan.md

 - Create a single page app where by default we will have 2 lines with 5 input fields (weight/calorie per 100gr and optional nutrition inputs (protein/fat/carbs)) - V
 - Add ability to add additional lines (additional ingridiends) and delete them as well - V
 - Add output button to get results - V
-- Add validations for fields, and error messages
+- Add validations for fields, and error messages - V
 - Add ingredient name inputs
 - Save to cookies the names of the dishes?